MaryMuriuki/alx-system_engineering-devops/0x02-shell_redirections/README.md

  14. Display lines containing the pattern “root” from the file /etc/passwd Display the number of lines that contain the pattern “bin” in the file /etc/passwd
 15. Display the number of lines that contain the pattern “bin” in the file /etc/passwd
+16. Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.